 We live in a country where you have the ability to reach many people.
 I did 17 towns in Iowa in one week.
 At every single town I went to in Iowa we had bigger crowds than they planned for, In Ames at two in the afternoon when they thought there were going to be 40 people there were 178 people.
 I was just in New Hamphire.
 The fact is I'll be back in New Hampshire on Monday.
 I'll be in California on Sunday.

 The fact is, I'm prepared to go out and campaign very intensely.
 But I want a campaign with ideas and solutions.
 And I want to do it in a way that brings Americans together into a large movement that is determined to change Washington.

-Gingrich was asked about disagreements between his wife Callista and some of his former aides who complained that she was playing too great a role in the campaign's strategy.
-He said:
+Gingrich was asked about disagreements between his wife Callista and some of his former aides who complained that she was playing too great a role in the pre-implosion strategy sessions to which Gingrich said:

 We make decisions as a couple.
 I think most couples would find that refreshing, not a problem.
 And I think that what we've been trying to do is carry messages to the American people and listen to the American people and you'll see us over the next few weeks doing it in new and dynamic and much more open ways than the traditional consultants are comfortable with.